deblnia/deblnia.github.io/content/now.md

 - At least 5 Pairing Sessions (ideally double digits)
 - At least 2 Thursday Demos
 - At least 2 Blog Posts
-- (Tentatively stealing this from my friend [Christina](https://tunapee.bearblog.dev/now/)) 100 Shitty Projects
+- (Tentatively stealing this from my friend [Christina](https://tunapee.bearblog.dev/now/)) 100 Shitty Projects.
+One of these is my meta-data library!
+Started below.

 I'm also:
 - Playing soccer at Dean Playground and Brooklyn Bridge Park